Freechains/mail/README.md

 - `send.py`: an SMTP server to intercept sends and redirect to a chain
 - `recv.py`: a script to read a chain to a mailbox.

+*Disclaimer*: This tool is mostly a hack to show a proof of concept of how a rich UI could be available in Freechains with support for threaded view, text formatting, inlined images, and file attachments.

 ## Setup

 - Thunderbird: